 It is 2 hours away by car via the A10 highway "Aquitaine" (Blois or Amboise exits)

-It is 1 hour away from Paris-Montparnasse or Paris Aéroport Roissy-CDG to Saint Pierre des Corps (Tours) and then transfer by TER to Gare de Chenonceaux that spends 25 minutes.
+It is 1 hour away from Paris-Montparnasse or Paris Aéroport Roissy-CDG to Saint Pierre des Corps (Tours) and then transfer by TER to Gare de Chenonceaux that takes 25 minutes.

 Check out our tips and guides at the end of the article